HazyResearch/hyperbolics/README.md

 ```

 ### Experiment scripts
-* `scripts/run_exps.py` is a script that runs a full set of experiments for given datasets.
+* `scripts/run_exps.py` runs a full set of experiments for a list of datasets.
 Example usage (note: the default run settings take a long time to finish):
     ```
     python scripts/run_exps.py phylo -d phylo_tree --epochs 20
     ```